crisoncode/mars-rovers-kata/README.md

 # Mars Rovers Kata – Backend

-A Laravel implementation of the Mars Rovers technical test, structured using hexagonal architecture (ports & adapters).
+A Laravel implementation of the Mars Rovers technical test, structured using hexagonal architecture.

 ---